AI4FutureSE/AI-Chain/MarketPlace/fdfs/readme.md

-# This is examples of using python to connect FastDFS to manipulate files and mysql database.
+# Here are some examples of using python to connect FastDFS to manipulate files and mysql database.

 ## How to use